-If you chat with the locals, youʼll find out that Sapporo prides itself on it’s grilled lamb, ice-cream, and seafood bowls.
-This can be quite the disappointing news for an eager traveling vegan, but donʼt panic yet!
-After living in this charismatic city for two years, Iʼve found that Sapporo offers a fantastic variety of plant-based options that will allow you to try numerous Japanese dishes cruelty-free.
+If you chat with the locals, youʼll find out that Sapporo prides itself on its grilled lamb, ice cream and seafood bowls.
+This can be quite the disappointing news for an eager traveling vegan, but donʼt panic yet.
+After living in this charismatic city for two years, Iʼve found that Sapporo offers a fantastic variety of plant-based options that will allow you to try numerous Japanese cruelty-free dishes.

 1. Holistic Bio Café Veggy Way

 This sun-lit restaurant is a breath of fresh air in Sapporo.
-The menu is 100% vegan (even the ice-cream!) so you can turn off your hyper-alert meat radar, relax and enjoy.
-Located near Maruyama Park, itʼs a place to try all the popular Japanese favorites like miso and salt ramen or even a “meat” rice bowl, and just in case you are not in the mood for Japanese food, they also have delicious veggie-burgers.
+The menu is 100% vegan (even the ice cream!) so you can turn off your hyper-alert meat radar, relax and enjoy.
+Located near Maruyama Park, itʼs a place to try all the popular Japanese favorites like miso and salt ramen or even a “meat” rice bowl and just in case you’re not in the mood for Japanese food, they also have delicious veggie burgers.
 Be warned, though, theyʼre super juicy and have a tendency to drip all over your clothes.
-Donʼt forget to try a “guilt-free” vegan parfait for dessert!
+Donʼt forget to try a “guilt-free” vegan parfait for dessert.

 2. Aoi Sora Organic Café

-In this quaint restaurant, the owner prepares select homemade dishes and takes the presentation just as seriously as the for quality.
+In this quaint restaurant, the owner prepares select homemade dishes and takes the presentation just as seriously as the quality.
 The meals are based on authentic Japanese cuisine without the use of meat or dairy, paired with an organic beer to make a lasting impression.
-You can choose between the daily lunch special or a seasonal set-menu item which are both wholesome and filling.
-If you are simply in the mood for a coffee and a cake, they have that too!
+You can choose between the daily lunch special or a seasonal set-menu item that are both wholesome and filling.
+If you’re simply in the mood for a coffee and a cake, they have that too.
 There’s a whole glass case full of mouth-watering options to relieve your dessert craving.

 3. Petit Caco

 Sweet-toothed vegans, there is a place for you, too.
 This adorable café is a true gem to behold.
-Caco Mizukoshi is the kind owner of this special shop and she makes it her mission to not use white sugar, dairy products, wheat flour, or eggs in her sweets!
+Caco Mizukoshi is the kind owner of this special shop and she makes it her mission to not use white sugar, dairy products, wheat flour or eggs in her sweets.
 She takes careful consideration to ensure none of the desserts are baked above 48 degrees Celsius so as not to lose any of the healthy enzymes and vitamins contained within.
-For when you’re in the mood for cake, tarts, or chocolate.
+Great for when you’re in the mood for cake, tarts, or chocolate.